 Next, check the following:

 Some router may come with a default VPN server.
-If you want to use Firewalla VPN, please turn off your router VPN.
-Otherwise, the two VPN's will compete for 1194 port.
+If you want to use Firewalla VPN, you should turn off your router's VPN.

-Check 5: If Firewalla is in DHCP mode, is your overlay network configured to be the same subnet as primary network?
+Check 5: If Firewalla is in DHCP mode, is your overlay network configured to be the same subnet as the primary network?
+(Firewalla Red, Blue and Blue Plus only)

 More Tips: